KubeRocketCI/docs/versioned_docs/version-3.10/use-cases/custom-pipelines-flow.md

 :::note
 Before proceeding, ensure you have added Add-Ons repository and application according to the [Install via Add-Ons](../operator-guide/add-ons-overview.md) page.
+Ensure to add the credentials template in the Argo CD settings to grant Argo CD access to both your Add-Ons and tekton-custom-pipelines repositories.
 :::

 To deliver custom Tekton pipelines to the cluster, follow these steps: